 Why Topps decided to get out of NBA cards is a mystery, and something that in hindsight was a big mistake.
 Topps made a basketball set for the 1981-82 season and wouldn’t return until 1992-93.
 They missed out on Jordan rookie cards, David Robinson rookie cards, the boom in popularity that basketball experienced due to Larry Bird and Magic Johnson as well as losing their place as the top company for basketball cards.
 When Topps did return to producing NBA cards they were behind Upper Deck, Fleer and Skybox when it came time for collectors to choose which packs to buy.

-With hindsight, it was a monumental mistake by Topps to stop making basketball cards but at the time it did have some logic behind it.
+At the time it did have some logic behind it.
 The NBA is always worried about small market teams or those without major stars playing against each other in the finals, and that happened several times in the late 1970s.
-As the 1980s started, basketball didn’t rate well on television, there wasn’t a huge demand for cards and attendance at games was rarely at capacity and often there were many empty seats.
+As the 1980s started, basketball didn’t rate well on television, there wasn’t a huge demand for cards and attendance at games was rarely at capacity.
 Fans turned out in large numbers to watch Seattle, Boston and the Los Angeles Lakers but many other teams struggled to sell tickets.
-Topps couldn’t see into the future when basketball, and card collecting, would have a resurgence in Chicago and New York, and then all over the world.
+Topps couldn’t see into the future when basketball– and card collecting–would have a resurgence in Chicago and New York, and then all over the world.

-Fortunately for basketball card collectors, then and now, Star arrived a year later and while they did things differently they still produced quality basketball cards.
-Boxes and packs were out, and no gum, as Star came up with a new idea to distribute their cards to collectors.
+Fortunately for basketball card collectors, then and now, Star arrived a year later and while they did things differently they still produced quality cards.
+Star wasn’t a candy maker so they came up with a new idea to distribute their cards to collectors.

-For their main set each year, the cards would be sold via mail order in team bags, so someone who was a fan of one team didn’t need to buy packs and trade with other collectors to get all the players they wanted and those who wanted to have the entire set needed to buy one of every team bag.
-Smaller sets, that had a theme like the All-Star game or the season’s championship-winning team, were also available in sealed bags.
+For their main set each year, the cards would be sold via mail order in team bags, so someone who was a fan of one team didn’t need to buy packs and trade with other collectors to get all the players they wanted.
+Those who wanted to have the entire set needed to buy one of every team bag.
+Smaller sets, that had a theme like the All-Star game or a championship-winning team, were also made available in sealed bags.

 One great thing about Star cards was the number of players on each team who are pictured.
-Elston Turner and Bill Garnett didn’t get many minutes for the Mavericks but are in the set, Carlos Clark was often sitting on the Boston bench and he gets a card which has a picture of him sitting on the bench, and Rick Robey was often the Suns’ backup to their backup center but he is still in this set.
-So team collectors may find out that to have a card of every player for a team they need to look at the Star checklists.
+Elston Turner and Bill Garnett didn’t get many minutes for the Mavericks but are in the set, Carlos Clark was often sitting on the Boston bench but he has a card which has a picture of him, well, sitting on the bench.
+Rick Robey was often the Suns’ backup to their backup center but he is still in this set.

 Below are the sets that Star manufactured during 1983-84:

 This is Star’s main basketball card set in their first year of being the league’s official card company.
 The 275 cards in the set are depicted in a quality design that Star stuck with for three years.
-The card features a colored border, a large picture, the team logo on the bottom left and the Star logo on the top right.
-On the back of the card were player statistics and other information, as well as copyright information from the NBA and the Players Association.
+They feature a colored border, a large picture, the team logo on the bottom left and the Star logo on the top right.
+On the back of the cards were player statistics and other information.

 When most collectors talk about 1983-84 Star cards they are referring to this set, and not the smaller ones.
-On card checklists the letters XRC can be found next to many players, and this means an Extended Rookie Card as some don’t refer to the Star cards as rookie cards.
+On card checklists the letters XRC can be found next to many players.
+This means Extended Rookie Card as the hobby generally hasn’t treated Star cards as “official” rookie cards.

-This is the first set that Star ever released and as it was full of cards of players from the All-Star Game.
+This is the first set that Star ever released.
 There are 32 cards in the set, with superstars like Bird and Abdul-Jabbar to lesser-known stars of the game like Reggie Theus, Buck Williams and Gus Williams.

-It was a short series, only four games, but the 1983-84 Star Sixers Champs set has 25 cards that detail how the 76ers defeated the Lakers.
-Malone, Toney, Bobby Jones, Erving, all the stars for the 76ers are there.
+It was a short series, only four games, but the 1983-84 Star Sixers Champs set has 25 cards that detail how the 76ers defeated the Lakers in the late spring of 1983.